Blanchardville, Wisconsin: History

 In 1856, Alvin Blanchard moved to the area from his farm near Dodgeville.
 He purchased the mill on the Pecatonica river from the Mormons, who mostly left the area.
 Along with Cyrus Newkirk, he platted the village which currently bears his name in 1857.
 The village received its first post office the next year.
 The Yankee settlers established a Methodist church in 1852.
 A Norwegian Lutheran congregation shared the church from 1864 until 1892 when their own separate church was built.
 The village's most prominent ethnic group is the Norwegians, as the village is between the large historic Blue Mounds and Wiota Norwegian settlements.
 Yankee, Irish, Swiss, and German settlers were in the village also and in 1898 the first Catholic church was built.
 Nearby rural churches in the area included Norwegian Lutheran congregations in York, Yellowstone, and Adams townships, and an Irish Catholic congregation in Yellowstone as well.

-The village's main park, McKellar Park, was given to the village in 1930 by the wife of the most prominent village doctor, Dr. Archibald McKellar, after his death.
-Today the park is host to many activities including an annual car show and Fathers' Day Barbeque.
-The school district is Pecatonica Area Schools, formed after combining with the neighboring village of Hollandale in 1971.
-The school mascot is the Viking, in tribute to the strength of a Norwegian Heritage.

 Geography

 Blanchardville is located on the East Branch Pecatonica River.
 The community is served by Wisconsin Highway 78 and routes F and H.

-According to the United States Census Bureau, the village has a total area of 0.50 sqmi, all of it land.
+According to the United States Census Bureau, the village has a total area of 0.50 sqmi, all land.